Trump's immunity arguments and the experiences of the justices who might support it

 Justice Brett Kavanaughworked for George W. Bush for five years, three of them as staff secretary, a position that's been described as the "nerve center" of the White House.
 "Conspiracy to defraud the United States can be used against a lot of presidential activities, historically, with a creative prosecutor who wants to go after a president," Kavanaugh cautioned.

-Indeed, he volunteered his view that a 1988 case in which the court upheld the now-defunct independent counsel law, was a "a terrible decision for the presidency and for the country."
+Indeed, he volunteered his view that a 1988 case, in which the court upheld the now-defunct independent counsel law, was "a terrible decision for the presidency and for the country."

 Justice Neil Gorsuchhad a much more personal taste of Washington's instinct for criminal prosecution, seeing it as a blood sport.
 His mother was the Reagan administration's first Environmental Protection Agency administrator, and ultimately became the first agency director in U.S. history to be cited for contempt of Congress.
 At the time, her son, now a Supreme Court justice, was just a teenager and reportedly felt the rebuke keenly.